Code-Institute-Submissions/jensalindgren-pro1/README.md

 - The contact page is a simple form that you can fill out to contact the website owner.
 The form is responsive on all devices.
 - When you hover over the submit button it will change color.

+## Testing

+- All the links are working and will take you to the correct page.

 ## Credits

 All the content are written by me.